tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 #### **I get Claude Code to start working as early as possible**

 In this example, I ask Claude Code to whitelist traces belonging to projects that I want to publish.
 To do this, Claude Code will need to edit gitignore.
-Claude Code will also need to write and run cleanup script to remove the files that are not gitignored so that what I see locally is what I see when I publish the project.
+Claude Code will also need to write and run a cleanup script to remove the files that are not gitignored so that what I see locally is what I see when I publish the project.

 Instead of writing my instructions all at once, I break down my instructions and submit them separately.